-Regulation for JKD/JKE
+Regulation for Board Policy JKD/JKE

-Procedure for Suspension of 10 Days or Less
+Procedure for suspension of 10 days or less

-Through written policy the Board of Education has delegated to any school principal the power to suspend a student for not more than five or 10 days, depending upon the type of infraction.
+Through written policy, the Board of Education has delegated to any school principal the power to suspend a student for not more than three, five or 10 school days, depending upon the grade of the student and the type of infraction.
 Pursuant to policy JKD/JKE, the superintendent has been delegated the power to suspend a student for additional periods of time.
 However, the total period of suspension will not exceed 25 school days.
-As a general rule, a suspension will be 10 days or less.
+As a general rule, a suspension will be three school days or less for students in preschool through second grade, and 10 school days or less for students in third grade and higher grade levels.